cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 You have likely encountered the dreaded [`NullPointerException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/NullPointerException.html) before reading this tutorial.
+If you click on the link, you will see that `NullPointerException` is a Java class that has constructors and methods that can be called from your programs.

-If not, it's easy to create a program that will throw a `NullPointerException` object:
+If you haven't see a `NullPointerException` before, it's easy to create a program that will generate one:

 ```java
 public class Exception {